MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/package-your-windows-store-directx-game.md

 -   International locale specific assets (localized text, audio, or images)
 -   High resolution assets for different device scaling factors (1.0x, 1.4x, and 1.8x)
--   High definition assets for higher DirectX feature levels (9, 10, and 11)
+-   High definition assets for later DirectX feature levels (9, 10, and 11)

 All of this is defined in the package.appxmanifest that is part of your UWP project, and in your directory structure of your final package.
 Because of the new Visual Studio UI, if you follow the process in this document, you should not need to edit it manually.